cadet/CADET-Core/doc/interface/parameter_dependencies_config.rst

-.. _parameter_dependencies:
+.. _parameter_dependencies_config:

 Parameter Dependencies
 ======================

-Some parameters depend on other parameters (parameter-parameter dependency) or the solution variables (parameter-state dependency).
-Parameter dependencies are defined in the unit operation scope.
+A description on parameter dependencies from a modeling perspective is provided under :ref:`parameter_dependencies`.

 Parameter-Parameter Dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^